 Make a Reversible Sign For Fall & Christmas Using Stencils

-Hip2Save may earn a small commission via affiliate links in this post.
+Hip2Save may earn a small commission at no extra cost to you via trusted partners and affiliate links in this post.
+Prices and availability are accurate as of time posted.
 Read our full disclosure policy here.

-Consider making one sign to display on your porch for multiple holidays!
+Consider making just one sign to display on your porch for multiple holidays!
 I love the idea of getting double the use out of one piece of decor, and this is such a fun and easy painting craft project, too.

-There are a few ways to make a porch sign like this and today I’ll be demonstrating the process using stencils and paint.
+There are a few ways to make a porch sign like this, and, today, I’ll be demonstrating the process using stencils and paint.
 This piece was first painted on all sides in solid white and then once that dried, I used the stencils to paint the wording and designs using red and orange paint.

-Here’s what supplies you’ll need to get started!
+Here are what supplies you’ll need to get started!

-My piece of MDF 2×4 wood came from the Home Depot for this craft project and I had it cut down to a 1 ft x 4 ft size in store.
+My piece of MDF 2×4 wood came from the Home Depot for this craft project, and I had it cut down to a 1 ft x 4 ft size in store.
 I can use the leftover piece of wood to make another sign in the future!

 I found the perfect reusable stencils to use for this idea on Amazon!

 I went through my garage and used leftover latex Behr house paint samples for this paint project, which worked out great.
 You could also use craft paints instead.
 Feel free to use colors you’d prefer or have on hand.
 Next time I’d like to try a wood stain and paint combo maybe.
-There are so many possibilities for this idea, as it’s very customizable.
+There are so many possibilities for this idea as it’s very customizable.

 Tips for making the best DIY reversible Fall and Christmas porch sign:

-- Stenciling is not hard but can be tricky.
+- Stenciling is not hard, but it can be tricky.
 The biggest tip is to use a sponge dabber or stencil brush and unload most of the paint on a paper towel and then tap lightly on the stencil.
 Bleeding happens when too much paint is used, or if you press down too hard.
 It’s better to use barely any paint and then go back and do another coat if needed.